bbc/tams/docs/appnotes/0009-storage-label-format.md

 Unfortunately there is no one shared naming convention for resource locations across cloud providers.
 There are shared properties (regions, and availability zones), but these aren't universally available.
-Some cloud providers don't provide availability zones.
+Some cloud providers don't provide availability zones, or have services that run at a regional level so don't need the availability zone to be specified.
 And a local installation, or one behind a CDN might not even provide regions.
 So the signalling of these properties must be optional.
 Availability zones may also be semi-randomised in their naming to aid in evenly distributing load across cloud infrastructure.